icoman/JAL-scheduled-tasks/README.md

-#Schedule tasks in JAL with TMR0
+# Schedule tasks in JAL with TMR0

 JAL code generator written in [python 2.7](https://www.python.org/) and [PythonCard](http://pythoncard.sourceforge.net/) - [blog announcement](http://rainbowheart.ro/533).

 Use this code to quick generate and compile a JAL application.

 The application generate initialize JAL code for selected PIC processor, for TMR0 and for interrupt routine of TMR0.

 The interrupt routine of TMR0 advance counters and let tasks be executed when are scheduled.

-In the next image, TMR0 is configured to generate interrupts each millisecond.
+In the image TMR0 is configured to generate interrupts each millisecond.

 ![JAL Scheduled Tasks with TMR0](http://rainbowheart.ro/static/uploads/1/2017/3/jalscheduledtasks.jpg)